spooozy/pet-phone-book/docs/CONTRIBUTING.md

 - Primary Branch:
     - `main` - the only long-lived branch, representing the production-ready state at all times.
 It contains only a stable code that passed all the quality gates (compiler checks, linters and tests).
 All changes in the `main` branch must be done via explicit PR and code review process.
 - Feature Branches:
     - feature-branches are short-lived branches.
 They live until the moment when the work in the branch is merged into the `main` branch.
-Such branches and created from the `main` branch and must contain improvements/fixes that correspond to particular issue on the team's task board.
+Such branches and created from the `main` branch and must contain improvements/fixes that correspond to particular issue on the team task board.